 This presents a problem during periods of high solar generation on low demand days (weekend or public holidays) which can trigger excess supply to the system.

 Given this scenario, conventional plants may have to be reduced or shut down to give way to solar generation, thus affecting system security.

 Malaysia has very high cloud cover and this results in high intermittency of solar output.
 This intermittency requires further support from the grid system particularly conventional power plants to ensure continuous energy supply to customers.

-Although the rated capacity of solar plants may be high, it is only able to contribute 17% to meet the system reserve margin requirement.
-The remaining reserve margin needs to be supplemented by installation of conventional plants.
+Although the rated capacity of solar plants might be high, it is only able to contribute 17 per cent to meet the system reserve margin requirement.
+The remaining reserve margin needs to be supplemented by the installation of conventional plants.

 The cost of system support during the daytime, supplementing the reserve margin and maintaining conventional plants and battery storage at night represents the integration cost of solar into the system, which is over and above that of its generation cost.